gatsby-uc/gatsby-plugin-pinterest/README.md

     {
       resolve: `gatsby-plugin-pinterest`,
       options: {
+        // If you just want to use the default, you can set this to `true`, defaults to `false`
+        saveButton: {
           // Set to true to hide the text and display only a round P button
           round: false, // default
           // Set to true to display a bigger button
           tall: true, // default
+        },
       },
     },